aalfons/robmedExtra/README.md

-# robmedShiny: Shiny apps for (robust) mediation analysis
+# robmedExtra: Extra Functionality for (Robust) Mediation Analysis

-This companion package to [`robmed`](https://github.com/aalfons/robmed) contains a shiny app to compare various bootstrap procedures for mediation analysis on simulated data.
-Future plans include to provide a graphical user interface for the robust bootstrap test ROBMED ([Alfons, Ates & Groenen, 2021](https://doi.org/10.1177/1094428121999096)) to make the method more accessible to less proficient `R` users.
+This companion package extends package [`robmed`](https://github.com/aalfons/robmed) in various ways.
+Most notably, it provides a graphical user interface for the robust bootstrap test ROBMED ([Alfons, Ates & Groenen, 2022a](https://doi.org/10.1177/1094428121999096)) to make the method more accessible to less proficient `R` users, as well as a function to export the results as a Microsoft Word table.
+Furthermore, the package contains a shiny app to compare various bootstrap procedures for mediation analysis on simulated data.

+To cite the robust bootstrap test ROBMED, please use:

+Alfons, A., Ates, N.Y., & Groenen, P.J.F.
+(2022a).
+A Robust Bootstrap Test for Mediation Analysis. *Organizational Research Methods*, **25**(3), 591--617. doi: [10.1177/1094428121999096](https://doi.org/10.1177/1094428121999096).

+To cite package `robmed` in publications, please use:

+Alfons, A., Ates, N.Y., & Groenen, P.J.F.
+(2022b).
+Robust Mediation Analysis: The `R` Package `robmed`. *Journal of Statistical Software*, **103**(13), 1--45. doi: [10.18637/jss.v103.i13](https://doi.org/10.18637/jss.v103.i13).

 ## About ROBMED

-The robust bootstrap test ROBMED for mediation analysis is less sensitive to deviations from model assumptions (such as outliers or heavily tailed distributions) than the standard bootstrap test of Preacher & Hayes ([2004](http://dx.doi.org/10.3758/BF03206553), [2008](http://dx.doi.org/10.3758/BRM.40.3.879)).
-ROBMED utilizes the robust MM-regression estimator ([Yohai, 1987](https://projecteuclid.org/euclid.aos/1176350366)) instead of the OLS estimator for regression, and runs bootstrap tests with the fast and robust bootstrap methodology ([Salibián-Barrera & Zamar, 2002](https://projecteuclid.org/euclid.aos/1021379865); [Salibián-Barrera & Van Aelst, 2008](https://doi.org/10.1016/j.csda.2008.05.007)).
+The robust bootstrap test ROBMED for mediation analysis is less sensitive to deviations from model assumptions (such as outliers or heavily tailed distributions) than the standard bootstrap test of Preacher & Hayes ([2004](https://doi.org/10.3758/BF03206553), [2008](https://doi.org/10.3758/BRM.40.3.879)).
+ROBMED utilizes the robust MM-regression estimator ([Yohai, 1987](https://doi.org/10.1214/aos/1176350366)) instead of the OLS estimator for regression, and runs bootstrap tests with the fast and robust bootstrap methodology ([Salibián-Barrera & Zamar, 2002](https://doi.org/10.1214/aos/1021379865); [Salibián-Barrera & Van Aelst, 2008](https://doi.org/10.1016/j.csda.2008.05.007)).

 More information can be found in our article:

 Alfons, A., Ates, N.Y., & Groenen, P.J.F.
-(2021).
-A Robust Bootstrap Test for Mediation Analysis. *Organizational Research Methods*.
-DOI [10.1177/1094428121999096](https://doi.org/10.1177/1094428121999096).
+(2022a).
+A Robust Bootstrap Test for Mediation Analysis. *Organizational Research Methods*, **25**(3), 591--617. doi: [10.1177/1094428121999096](https://doi.org/10.1177/1094428121999096).

 ## Installation